DavidVentura/blog/blog/raw/building-a-compiler/POST.md

 end
 ```

-These semantics have to be transformed into something that's possible to express in C, so in this case we could replace the anonymous function with a named (and obfuscated, to prevent collisions) function
+These semantics have to be transformed into something that's possible to express in C, so in this case we could replace the anonymous function with a named function

 ```c
 function __anonymous_function_a() {